Working papers and work in progress:

 Abstract

-Pass-hhrough of local corporate taxes to consumer prices: evidence from German micro data (with Sebastian Kessing, Sebastian Siegloch and Malte Zoubek).
+Pass-through of local corporate taxes to consumer prices: Evidence from German micro data (with Sebastian Kessing, Sebastian Siegloch and Malte Zoubek).

 Abstract